-Potential impact and risk: Heritage and Cultural-Historic Aspects - Due to the site location and nature of the activity, the activity is expected to have an impact on heritage and cultural-historic aspects.
-Nature of impact: The loss of heritage, cultural or historic aspects during the operational phase Extent and duration of impact: Local, Duration the operational phase Consequence of impact or risk: Medium - Negative Probability of occurrence: Probable Degree to which the impact may cause irreplaceable loss of resources: Low Degree to which the impact can be reversed: Medium Indirect impacts: Very - Low Negative Cumulative impact prior to mitigation: Low - Negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High) Medium - Negative Degree to which the impact can be avoided: Medium (Likely) Degree to which the impact can be managed: If any archaeological remains (including but not limited to fossil bones and fossil shells, coins, indigenous and/or colonial ceramics, any articles of value or antiquity, stone artefacts and bone remains, structures and other built features, rock art and rock engravings) are discovered during construction they must immediately be reported to Heritage Western Cape (HWC) and must not be disturbed further until the necessary approval has been obtained from HWC.
+Heritage and Cultural-Historic Aspects - Due to the site location and Potential impact and risk: nature of the activity, the activity is expected to have an impact on heritage and cultural-historic aspects.
+Nature of impact: The loss of heritage, cultural or historic aspects during the operational phase Extent and duration of impact: Local, Duration the operational phase Consequence of impact or risk: Medium - Negative Probability of occurrence: Probable Degree to which the impact may cause Low irreplaceable loss of resources: Degree to which the impact can be reversed: Indirect impacts: Medium Very Levi Negritive Cumulative impact prior to mitigation: Very - Low Negative Low - Negative Significance rating of impact prior to mitigation LOW - Negative (e.g. Low, Medium, Medium-High, High, or Very- High) Medium - Negative Degree to which the impact can be avoided: Medium (Likely) Degree to which the impact can be managed: If any archaeological remains (including but not limited to fossil bones and fossil shells, coins, indigenous and/or colonial ceramics, any articles of value or antiquity, stone artefacts and bone remains, structures and other built features, rock art and rock engravings) are discovered during construction they must immediately be reported to Heritage Western Cape (HWC) and must not be disturbed further until the necessary approval has been obtained from HWC.
 Should any human remains/burial or archaeological material be disturbed, exposed or uncovered during construction, these should immediately be reported to the South African Heritage Resources Agency and HWC.
+The ECO and Engineer are also to be informed.
 Implementation of the EMPr.
-Degree to which the impact can be mitigated: Medium (Likely) Proposed mitigation: If any archaeological remains (including but not limited to fossil bones and fossil shells, coins, indigenous and/or colonial ceramics, any articles of value or antiquity, stone artefacts and bone remains, structures and other built features, rock art and rock engravings) are discovered during construction they must immediately be reported to Heritage Western Cape (HWC) and must not be disturbed further until the necessary approval has been obtained from HWC.
+Degree to which the impact can be mitigated: Medium (Likely) Proposed mitigation: Residual impacts: If any archaeological remains (including but not limited to fossil bones and fossil shells, coins, indigenous and/or colonial ceramics, any articles of value or antiquity, stone artefacts and bone remains, structures and other built features, rock art and rock engravings) are discovered during construction they must immediately be reported to Heritage Western Cape (HWC) and must not be disturbed further until the necessary approval has been obtained from HWC.
 Should any human remains/burial or archaeological material be disturbed, exposed or uncovered during construction, these should immediately be reported to the South African Heritage Resources Agency and HWC.
+The ECO and Engineer are also to be informed.
 Implementation of the EMPr.
-Residual impacts: Negligible Cumulative impact post mitigation: Low - Negative Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- Low - Negative DECOMMISSIONING AND CLOSURE PHASE The project of proposed does not require (decomposition) and Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.
-Nature of impact: Extent and duration of impact: Consequence of impact or risk: Probability of occurrence: Degree to which the impact may cause Degree to which the impact thay cause irreplaceable loss of resources: Degree to which the impact can be reversed:
+Cumulative impact post mitigation: Significance rating of impact after mitigation Low - Negative (e.g. Low, Medium, Medium-High, High, or Very- High) Low - Negative DECOMMISSIONING AND CLOSURE PHASE Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.
+Nature of impact: Extent and duration of impact: Consequence of impact or risk: Probability of occurrence: Degree to which the impact may cause irreplaceable loss of resources: